 All my life my grandma’s house and the surrounding property has been known as “the farm yard” and I suppose it always probably will.
 Well, here is the farm yard in all of its green and old growth glory.
-This is how the child in me remembers this place, all green and lush and beautiful, never mind the pealing paint or the old windows, or the weeds taking over, to me it is just beautiful.
-I simply cannot wait until we are done, moved in and, next spring, I can finally give this yard my full time and add the vegetable garden and the flower beds and bring my horses over here, where they belong.
+This is how the child in me remembers this place, all over growing and beautiful, never mind the pealing paint or the old windows, or the weeds taking over, to me it is just beautiful.
+I simply cannot wait until I am done, moved in and, next spring, I can finally give this yard my full time and add the vegetable garden and the flower beds and bring my horses over here, where they belong.
 It will never be a manicured yard that is without weeds or dandelions and I would never ever want it to be.

 Seeing the garage go felt like a tiny echo of what is to come as, some day within the next year (before I can bring my horses over) we must take out the barn.
 With it’s roof shedding hundreds of shingles and thousands of nails every week now the barn has begun to feel the effects of the weather and the rot has begun to show.
 It is very sad and very hard and, if I had the money, I would save it simply for the sake of saving it, but I don’t so I can’t.
 With the barn gone I cannot imagine how empty where it once stood will always feel, but my horses will use the space, will run on it and enjoy it and I do not know if it will feel like my home until they can come over.
 This place will always be our farm yard, it will never be fancy or picky or pretentious.
 Instead, it will be comfortable, welcoming and easy to live in.
 Every choice I have made (that we have made) has been to make it a house worth living in, not a house that would be difficult to live with, as it will always be – an old farm house and that’s all it should ever have to be and all we ever want it to be.